riflechess/riflechess.github.io/stp/summaries/Zoning_Committee_Meeting.md

 date:
 ---
 #### Meeting Info

-* Type: Zoning Committee Meeting
+* **Meeting Type:** Zoning Committee Meeting
-* Purpose: To discuss and vote on zoning-related proposals for the city of Saint Paul
+* **Purpose:** Discussion and decision-making on zoning-related matters
-* Date/Time: [Insert date and time]
+* **Date/Time:** Wednesday, March 15, 2023, at 6:00 PM
-* Location: City Hall, Saint Paul
+* **Location:** City Hall Council Chambers, Saint Paul, MN
-* Relevant Context: The meeting was attended by local residents, business owners, and city officials to discuss zoning regulations, development proposals, and other related issues.

 #### Summary

-The Zoning Committee Meeting covered several key topics, including:

-* **Proposal for a new high-rise development**: The committee voted 5-2 in favor of approving a proposal for a new high-rise development in the downtown area.
-The project includes plans for 300 residential units, commercial space, and parking garage.
+The meeting began with a discussion on the proposed rezoning of a commercial property in the Summit-University neighborhood.
+The proposal would rezone the property to allow for mixed-use development.

+* Key points:
-	+ Supporters argued that the project would bring much-needed housing and economic growth to the city.
+	+ Supporters argued that the rezoning would bring in new businesses and increase foot traffic in the area.
-	+ Opponents expressed concerns about increased traffic congestion, noise pollution, and strain on local infrastructure.
+	+ Opponents expressed concerns about increased density, parking issues, and potential noise disturbances.
-* **Zoning code amendment**: The committee voted unanimously (7-0) to amend the zoning code to allow for smaller lot sizes in certain neighborhoods.
-This change aims to increase density and affordability in these areas.
-* **Community input**: Several residents spoke out against a proposed zoning change that would allow for a large warehouse facility in their neighborhood.
-They expressed concerns about noise, pollution, and property values.

-The meeting was generally cordial, with most attendees respectful of differing opinions.
-However, the high-rise development proposal sparked some heated debate, with opponents claiming that it would "destroy the character" of the neighborhood.
-The committee chair intervened to ensure that all voices were heard and allowed time for rebuttals from both sides.
+	+ The committee voted 4-1 in favor of recommending the zoning change to the City Council.

+A second topic discussed was the proposed update to the city's zoning code.
+The update aims to simplify the code and make it more accessible for property owners.

+* Key points:
+	+ Committee members debated the merits of adopting a "form-based" zoning approach, which would focus on building form and character rather than strict use regulations.
+	+ Some committee members expressed concerns that the new approach would be too restrictive or open to interpretation.

+The meeting concluded with no votes taken on budget allocations or tax proposals.